linode/docs/docs/kubernetes/how-to-deploy-linkerd-with-linode-kubernetes-engine/index.md

 {{< /file >}}

-1. Deploy Drupal on K3s cluster.
+1. Deploy Drupal on the cluster.
 The `kustomization.yaml` file contains all the resources required to deploy Drupal and MySQL.

         kubectl apply -k ./